kallisti5/cattyscan/README.md

 CattyScan supports the following compressed archives:
 *   TODO

+How do I compile the CattyScan tools?
+---
+CattyScan uses the scons build system.
+Most users can enter the base cattyscan directory and run scons to build the toolset

 Where can I get the vicious software database?
 ---
 While the CattyScan application is fully open source, the malicious